 The corrosion resistance of Ceramic/Ferrite is considered excellent, and no surface treatments are required.
 Ferrite magnets may have a thin film of fine magnet powder on the surface and for clean, non-contaminated applications some form of coating may be required.
 They are rather porous, and there may be applications where the surface should be sealed.
 Urethanes and epoxies work well.
 In addition, ferrite magnets lend themselves to printing.

-Due to their low cost, Ferrite magnets enjoy a very wide range of applications:
+Due to their low cost, Ferrite magnets enable a wide range of applications:

 - Magnetic couplings